bigcode-project/bigcode-analysis/CONTRIBUTING.md

 ## You can contribute in so many ways!

-There are 4 ways you can contribute to transformers:
+There are 4 ways you can contribute to this repository:
 * Fixing outstanding issues with the existing code;
 * Implementing new models;
 * Contributing to the examples or to the documentation;